 fibs = 0 : 1 : [ a + b | (a, b) <- zip fibs (tail fibs)]

 Perhaps Haskell's most distinctive feature is its lazy evaluation.
 The code above defines the Fibonacci sequence.
 Notice that `fibs` uses itself in the definition.
 This is only possible because of lazy evaluation.
 Second, the list is infinite.
-Computation is only done on `fibs` when something forces evaluation, like indexing.
+No computation is done unless there is an operation that forces evaluation, such as indexing.

 Practicality

-Although Haskell was an amazing language that expanded my horizons, I was forced to question its practicality when I was using it.
-The benefits of Haskell is that functions can be easily reused and composed because of partial application.
+Although Haskell was an amazing language that expanded my horizons, I was forced to question its practicality when using it.
+The benefits of Haskell are that functions can be easily reused and composed because of partial application.

 Haskell programs are divided into two layers.
-The outer layer, which contains network requests, user inputs, and IO requests, are unpredictable and error prone, and require error handling.
+The outer layer, which contains network requests, user inputs, and IO requests, is unpredictable and error-prone, and requires error handling.
 The inner layer is composed of pure functions that do not have side effects, and contain code for business logic and data manipulation.

 In the real world, however, many aspects of the language make it impractical.

-- Complexity: Despite what Haskellers says, excessive complexity can impede productivity.
-A Haskell program encourages separating functions into many composable parts and recombining them.
+- Complexity: Despite what Haskellers preach, excessive complexity impedes productivity.
+A Haskell program encourages separating functions into many composable parts and then recombining them.
 Although this strategy can occasionally be beneficial, the issue is that Haskell takes this approach to the extreme and can make the codebase difficult to navigate and harder to manage.

-- Efficiency: A declarative language is double-sided.
-It is widely used in query languages because it hides complexity and gives a chance for the compiler to speed up commonly used operations.
+- Efficiency: Declarative languages are double-edged.
+It is widely used in query languages because it hides complexity and allows the compiler to optimize commonly used operations.
 Nevertheless, for a general-purpose language, there are two significant drawbacks.
-One, users are forced to rely that the compiler can optimize the code.
+One, users are forced to rely on the compiler can optimize the code.
 Second, runtime complexity is ambiguous, which is something most software engineers cannot compromise on.

-- Debugging: It is difficult to debug a Haskell program because of its lack of support for a proper error system.
+- Debugging: This was the deal breaker for me.
+It is too difficult to debug a Haskell program because of the lack of support for a proper error system.